AdiXgit/blockchain/README.md

 - **P2P Network**: A peer-to-peer network that allows nodes to connect, communicate, and share blockchain data.
 - **SHA-256 Hashing**: Custom implementation of the SHA-256 hashing algorithm for block hashing.

-## Files

-- `blockchain.h`: Header file defining the blockchain structures and functions.
-- `blockchain.c`: Implementation of the blockchain functions.
-- `p2p.h`: Header file defining the P2P network structures and functions.
-- `p2p.c`: Implementation of the P2P network functions.
-- `sha256.c`: Implementation of the SHA-256 hashing algorithm.